 - Canon FD 100mm f/4

 Used FD Camera Lens Prices

-The Canon F-1n works with the Canon FD lens mount.
-Canon used the FD mount for film cameras manufactured between 1971 and 1992.
+The F1n uses the Canon FD lens mount.
+Canon used the FD mount for film cameras released from 1971-1992.

-The FD lens mount superseded the Canon FL mount, which was used from 1964-1971.
-FL mount lenses are compatible with the F-1n, but you should be prepared to use stopped down metering.
+The FD lens mount replaced the Canon FL lens mount, which was used between 1964-1971.
+FL mount lenses are compatible with the F1n, but you will be required to use stopped down metering.